pinDeliver/pinDeliver-api/docfx_project/articles/crud_customer/updatepackages_customer.md

 # Update packages on customer using external id

-JSON Schema for updating packages of customer API, given external id of customer as parameter in URL
+Used to update packages on an existing customer using the customer external id

 ### Endpoint
 ```